What is njRAT Malware?

 To determine whether the sample under review is njRAT or not, you can take a look at the changes that it made in the registry.
 To do so, open the "Advanced details of process" of the malicious process and look at the "Registry changes" tab in the "Events" section.
 If a process has created a key with the name [kl] into the path HKEY_CURRENT_USER\Software\32_characters_and_digits, you can be sure that the given sample is njRAT.

 Figure 3: Сhanges made by njRAT in registry

-Even though the peak of its activity was recorded in 2014 and targeted mostly middle east and India, njRAT Trojan remains to be extremely popular today.
-This malware is known to have targeted both private and corporate victims and poses a lot of danger to internet users, especially considering that it can be delivered to potential victims in several ways, and preventing infection is much harder in some cases than in others.
+Even though the peak of its activity was recorded in 2014 and targeted mostly the middle east and India, the njRAT trojan remains to be extremely popular today.
+This malware is known to have targeted both private and corporate victims and poses a lot of danger to internet users, especially considering that it can be delivered by packages to potential victims in several ways, and preventing infection is much harder in some cases than in others.

-Even though Bladabindi malware creators have taken several steps to hinder the analysis, malware hunting services like ANY.RUN allow professionals to easily study njRAT malware samples and share the research results with the world to improve the global cybersecurity.
+Even though Bladabindi malware creators have taken several steps to hinder the analysis, malware hunting services like ANY.RUN allows professionals to easily study njRAT malware samples or other RATs like Orcus RAT or WSHRAT and share the research results with the world to improve global cybersecurity.